 Many employers operate in a multidisciplinary capacity, so you're likely to work alongside other surveying professionals, such as civil engineers and architects.

 Look for job vacancies at:

 Academic departments may also be approached by employers, so it's worthwhile keeping in touch with tutors.

 APC is a structured training programme that usually lasts around two years (unless you have significant previous work experience).
 You'll need to evidence your training in logbooks and records and have regular meetings with a supervisor.
-The programme also involves a set amount of hours of professional development and ends with an assessment interview.
+The programme also involves a set number of hours of professional development and ends with an assessment interview.